BU-CS320/Spring-2019/project/INSTRUCTIONS.md

   * 5pt Pattern-matching [*](#medium)
   * 10pt Typechecking
-* 5pt A Read-Eval-Print loop, so that users can work interactively with your language, including preloading a Prelude-like initialization file.
+* 5pt A Read-Eval-Print loop, so that users can work interactively with your language, including preloading a Prelude-like initial environment.
 You would need to learn about the IO monad (start with Chapter 10 in Hutton).

 Static Checking
 * 5pt Warn when a variable is introduced but never used